the-red-feather/thesis/meetings/meeting-2.md

 Ken
 ---

-geometry processing
-3d city mmodelling
-bim, which is a hellhole :)
+has a background in geometry processing and 3d city modelling. right now working on BIM, which is a hellhole :)
-900 diff entries
+- 900 diff entries
+- 20 different geometries